Windermere from Brant Fell copyright Dave Willis

 Projects to help study and improve Windermere

 • The Big Windermere Survey is a citizen science project by the Freshwater Biological Association aiming to provide evidence and understanding about water quality in Windermere and its catchment.
-Members of the community collect water samples for independent laboratory analysis from Lancaster University, then data are used to inform decision making processes and to bring about action and change at pace within the catchment, in order to maintain and to improve water quality.
+More than 100 members of the community collect water samples for independent laboratory analysis from Lancaster University, then data are used to inform decision making processes and to bring about action and change at pace within the catchment, in order to maintain and to improve water quality.

 • South Cumbria Rivers Trust is working with volunteers to restore reed beds around the north of the lake, encouraging natural processes to remove nutrients from the lake sediment.